Contact

 Biography

-I conducted my Ph.D within the School of Veterinary Medicine and Science with Dr Richard Lea.
+My journey into academia began when I conducted my Ph.D within the School of Veterinary Medicine and Science with Dr Richard Lea.
 Here, my research focused on investigating the effect of environmental chemicals on male reproductive health, and the use of the canine as a sentinel model for this research.
-During my PhD I demonstrated the perturbing impacts of environmental chemical mixtures and how certain chemicals might be more deleterious in combination.
 Following my PhD i transitioned into postdoctoral research at the Royal Veterinary College looking at the co-regulation of a growth factor, Activin A, and the transcription factor FOXL2, within granulosa cells.

 Throughout my PhD and postdoctoral appointment I developed a keen passion for teaching and learning.
 Throughout this time i was able to undertake demonstrating of practical sessions, primarily utilising reproductive cadaver material, deliver a few biological focussed seminars and support project students within the lab.
 Given this passion, I relocated to Hartpury University where i took up a full time teaching lectureship.

 Within my lectureship, I module led at both undergraduate and postgraduate level and I was programme manager for the BSc in Equine Science with Therapy programme.
 I thoroughly enjoy supervision aspects for dissertations at all levels and I wished to continue this during my lectureship.
-I was successful in obtaining my first funded PhD student looking into equine reproductive health and sub-fertility, the work continues to add to the knowledge of environmental contamination and reproduction in what is a changing world!
+I was successful in obtaining my first funded PhD student looking into equine reproductive health and sub-fertility, the work by Dr Imogen Harris continues to add to the knowledge of environmental contamination and reproduction in, what is, a changing world.
 It is a great pleasure of mine to assist and watch students develop their own interests within science.
 I am always seeking ways to advance my teaching qualifications and experience.
-To develop this, I have just completed my postgraduate certificate in Academic Practice to obtain my teaching qualification and become Fellow of the HEA.
-I have strong interests in the use of digital technologies for education and also like to advance this research.
+To develop this, I completed my postgraduate certificate in Academic Practice to obtain my teaching qualification (PGCAP) and I am Senior Fellow of Advance HE.
+I have strong interests in the use of blended learning and digital technologies for education.

 Teaching Summary